gobanos/cargo-aoc/README.md

 Please note that by default, we're taking today's date as the argument.
 Of course, you can change this using :

 `cargo aoc input -d {day} -y {year}`

+# Run your solution

+`cargo aoc` will run your last implemented day, with your own input.

+Need to run an older solution, or only a part ? `cargo aoc -d {day} -p {part}` !

 # Benchmarking your solution